geraintpalmer/cm/chapters/session04.md

-# Booleans, If-statements & While-loops
+## Booleans, If-statements & While-loops

-## Question 3

 Boolean variables can be created from numerical variables using:
 + Equality `==`